 What is a Contingency Reserve?
-Think of It As The Trust's "Emergency Fund"

-- First implemented by SFHSS in 2007, a Contingency Reserve protects the Trust from highly unusual, adversely high health plan claim experience that could occur in a self-funded or flex-funded health plan.
-These events, as outlined in Policy 210, can include:
+- First implemented by SFHSS in 2007, a Contingency Reserve protects the Trust from highly unusual, adversely high health plan claim experience that could occur in a selffunded or flex-funded health plan.
+These events, as outlined in Policy 210, could include:

 - Random variation from expected claims;

 - Credibility of the experience;

 - Fluctuations in large claims experience;

 - Vendor processing stability;

-- o Changes in COBRA enrollment; and
+- Changes in COBRA enrollment; and

-- Catastrophic events and whether to make and allowance or not.
+- o Catastrophic events and whether to make and allowance or not.